An ordinary account

 One of the stranger things I’ve noticed when following the discussions is that a lot of cisgender people have some really strange views about why transgender people want legal documentation.
 Specifically, the claim is sometimes that we want legal documentation for our own personal validation.
 This is of course an absurdity.3 That warm and fuzzy feeling I get at seeing the “F” on my passport is nice, but isn’t a serious justification for a legal process.
 On the contrary, the reasons that we care so much about documentation are safety and accessibility.

 An illustrative example.
 When I cross borders, I need to go through customs and I need a passport.
 In this situation the last thing I want is a passport that says “M” on it.
-Looking the way I do, I can absolutely guarantee you that I will be subject to all sorts of invasive scrutiny if I hand over a man’s passport4 – ask me how I know!
+Looking the way I do, I can absolutely guarantee you that I will be subject to all sorts of invasive scrutiny if I hand over a man’s passport4.
+Sadly, I speak from experience here.

 So okay, let’s assume that one accepts that transgender people deserve access to some legal recognition and that this should be reflected in legal documentation in some fashion.
 Why should that documentation process entail changing a birth certificate specifically?
 After all, it’s not often that anyone ever needs to see a birth certificate, right?
 The answer to this was explained to me by the lawyer who helped me through the process: in our legal system the birth certificate is the primary document for establishing gender/sex, and everything else flows from that.
 One way or another, every other substantive legal document that makes a claim about sex/gender depends on the birth certificate unless there is a specific exemption process made available to transgender people.
 So if you concede that transgender people need government identification that recognises us, noting it on the birth certificate is actually the easiest way to do that.
 As a purely practical matter, it’s far, far simpler to issue a new birth certificate than to create “special” procedures for transgender people in every other administrative system.
 Unless you have a deep and abiding love of red tape, reissuing birth certificates is the simplest, most practical solution.